 Brief Introduction about China National Silk Museum

-Newly reopened in July 2016, China National Silk Museum (short for CNSM), located at the south side of West Lake in Hangzhou, is not only the first state-level specialized silk museum in China, but also the largest silk museum in the world at present.
+Newly reopened in July 2016, China National Silk Museum (short for CNSM), located on the south side of West Lake in Hangzhou, is not only the first state-level specialized silk museum in China, but also the largest silk museum in the world at present.

 China National Silk Museum Silkworm Reeling & Sericulture Presentation